How to Hide Programs Installed in Windows 10

 Enter the following code in Notepad and save it in Enabler.bat format:

-Right-click on the BAT file you created and select Run as administrator.
+Right-click the BAT file you created, then select Run as administrator.

 Next, the command window will open.
 Pressing any key to continue and exit the command window requires pressing a button on the keyboard.